CriticalPathTraining/PBI365/README.md

 # Course files for Power BI Certification Bootcamp (PBI365)
-This repository is used to maintain the student files required when attending Power BI Bootcamp with Critical Path Training or one of our courseware licensing partners.
-Our goal is to update the student files monthly to keep in sync with the cloud cadence of the Power BI platform.
+This repository is used to maintain the student files required when attending Power BI Certification Bootcamp (PBI365).
+Our mission is to keep these student files as update to date as possible to stay in sync with the cloud cadence of the Power BI platform.

 ### Get Setup for the PBI365 Lab Exercises